Install Oracle

 Install Oracle Database - Step 9

-Connecting to Oracle Database
+Connecting to Oracle Database #

 First, launch the SQL developer application provided by the Oracle Database.

-Second, right-click the connections node and choose New Connection … menu item to create a new connection.
+Second, right-click the connections node and choose the New Connection … menu item to create a new connection.

-Third, enter the information that you provided during the installation process as shown in the following screenshot.
+Third, enter the information that you provided during the installation process, as shown in the following screenshot.
 Click the Connect button to connect to the Oracle Database.

 SQL Developer will display all objects as shown below.